nowtechnologies/cpp-logger/README.md

 ### SenderRos2

 A simple ROS2 log wrapper.
+This wrapper has its own loglevels and every property defined here.
+However, due to the architecture of this library this wrapper uses only a compile-time hardwired ROS2 loglevel.

 ### AtomicBufferOperational